linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 $$

 ## Currency Pegs and Risk Premiums
-- [[Forwards and Futures Notes|Currency]] premium compensates investors for risk that peg might not hold
+- [Currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) premium compensates investors for risk that peg might not hold
 - Country premium compensates investors for risks of government default or disallowing settlement obligations
   - Settlement - conversion of the peso into dollars
 : Argentina 2001-2002